jastakhova/consensual/README.md

 None

 #### Active ToDo (2 weeks)
-- Add user profile page (+ unsubscribe + email + logout) (estimate: 2 days)
-- Cntrl click should open a new tab
+- Cntrl click should open a new tab (estimate: 1h)
-- No suggest to all users - only to ones that you have already tasks with + invite users you already know
+- No suggest to all users - only to ones that you have already tasks with + invite users you already know (estimate: 1 day)
 - Make responsive layouts render properly on mobile devices (DNS issue; i.e. domain cloaking) (Day)
 - Icons don't appear under consensual domain (this is also because of domain cloaking, as above) (Day)
 - Single field add item (estimate: 1 day)